wpshell/disklog/README.md

 To use Disklog, you can follow these steps:

-1. Create a directory called 'Dell' in the C:\ drive using the command 'mkdir C:\Dell'
-2. Download the script using the command 'wget https://raw.githubusercontent.com/wpshell/disklog/main/disklog.ps1 -OutFile C:\Dell\disklog.ps1'
-3. Change the directory to Dell by using 'cd Dell' command
-4. Run the script with the command '.\disklog.ps1'
+1. Run the command below in PowerShell elevate mode (COPY & PASTE)

+md C:\Dell -Force
+Set-ExecutionPolicy -scope Process -ExecutionPolicy RemoteSigned -Force
+[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
+Start-BitsTransfer https://raw.githubusercontent.com/wpshell/disklog/main/disklog.ps1 -Destination c:\Dell\disklog.ps1
+C:\Dell\disklog.ps1

-5. Allow the script to run for a period of 3-5 minutes to collect the log file
+2. Allow the script to run for a period of 3-5 minutes to collect the log file
-6. The log file will be generated with a name based on the date and time of execution, for example 'C:\Dell\20211007-222352.zip'
+3. The log file will be generated with a name based on the date and time of execution, for example 'C:\Dell\20211007-222352.zip'

 Alternatively, you can also follow these steps:
 1. Copy the script to a Windows Storage Space node (e.g. C:\Dell)